-- √ New construction should be sized to work within the scale established by adjacent buildings. - √ New construction shall be no more than three stories in height.
+- √ New construction should be sized to work within the scale established by adjacent buildings. - Most new buildings should be two or three stories tall, but single story buildings shall be permitted. - V Single story buildings should occupy at least 60% of the build-to zone area. - New construction shall be no more than three stories in height. - While single story buildings should be permitted, multi-story buildings shall be encouraged.